Experimental evidence for surface tension origin of the circular hydraulic jump: Results

 Figure \ref{Hydraulic_jump_fig} compares the measurements of hydraulic jump radius reported by the studies in Table \ref{table:table1}.
-The \cite{saberi2019experimental,duchesne2014constant,hansen1997geometric} Experiments \pfl{S1, D4, D5, and H2) all have} $Q$ values comparable or larger than $Q_C^*$, while in all the other cases $Q \ll Q_C^*$. {In all cases the theoretical curve passes through the data, except for some small \pfl{mismatch} at high jet flow rates, showing that the theory including surface tension and gravity predicts the jump radius accurately. }
+The \cite{saberi2019experimental,duchesne2014constant,hansen1997geometric} Experiments {S1, D4, D5, and H2) all feature} $Q$ values comparable to or larger than $Q_C^*$, while in all the other cases $Q \ll Q_C^*$. {In all cases the {theoretical curve} passes through the data, except for some small {mismatch} at high jet flow rates, showing that the theory including surface tension and gravity predicts the jump radius accurately.

-\cite{stevens1991local} studied heat transfer by impinging liquid jets.
+\rkb{Figure \ref{Hydraulic_jump_fig}(a) compares the jump radius predicted by the \cite{bohr1993shallow} model with their experimental data, and the theory over-predicts the data.
+Figure \ref{Hydraulic_jump_fig}(b) shows \cite{brechet1999circular}'s experimental data alongside with the predictions of our theory and \cite{wang2019role}'s.
+Our theory gives an excellent prediction while in this surface tension dominated case \cite{wang2019role} overpredicts the data.} }

+\cite{choo2016influence} varied the jet diameter, $d$ from $0.381$ to $ \SI{8}{\milli\meter}$.
+Their experimental results in figure \ref{Hydraulic_jump_fig}(c) show little effect of $d$ and are predicted reasonably well by (\ref{scaling_relation}), {although there is a slight over prediction at high $Q$ in this case}. \cite{mohajer2015circular} varied the surface tension of water, and our theory gives excellent prediction experiments carried out using both water and water-surfactant solution shown in figure \ref{Hydraulic_jump_fig}(d). \cite{stevens1991local} studied heat transfer by impinging liquid jets.
 They also conducted some `\textit{coarse}' measurements of the hydraulic jump radius.
-Figure \ref{Hydraulic_jump_fig}(d) again shows good agreement despite the larger uncertainty in these measurements. \cite{choo2016influence} varied the jet diameter, $d$ from $0.381$ to $ \SI{8}{\milli\meter}$.
-Their experimental results in figure \ref{Hydraulic_jump_fig}(e) show little effect of $d$ and are predicted reasonably well by (\ref{scaling_relation}), {although there is a slight over prediction at high $Q$ in this case}.
+Figure \ref{Hydraulic_jump_fig}(e) again shows good agreement despite the larger uncertainty in these measurements.